Larke12/twiccian/README.md

 $ go get "github.com/sorcix/irc"
 ```

 At the moment, we don't have an official way to actually _install_ it, so if you want to use it, the above AUR package is your best option.
-If you want to clone this repo instead, install the depencencies for Twiccian and twicciand as mentioned and run the following (in the Twiccian directory) after successfuly building `twicciand` (using go).
+If you want to clone this repo instead, install the dependencies for Twiccian and twicciand as mentioned and run the following (in the Twiccian directory) after successfully building `twicciand` (using go).
 ```
 $ qmake
 $ make